CCE exam experience — the estimating section is harder than the study material suggests

 Related Discussions

-- What actually helped me stop freezing up on CSE exam day (not the usual advice)5 replies
+- What actually helped me stop freezing up during the NACE exam (sharing my notes)8 replies